Navan: Bus transport

+Navan is also served by a number of other Bus Éireann operated PSO services.
+The primary of which is the NX service which provides an express service to Dublin City Centre and operates at a frequency of up to every 20 minutes.
+The 109 which serves a number of other towns in County Meath such as Kells and Dunshauglin, 109X Dublin to Cavan service and the 109A which provides a direct connection to Dublin Airport also serve the town.

 Sillan also serve the town.
 Royal Breffni Tours provide services to Dundalk Institute of Technology.
 Streamline Coaches provide services to NUI Maynooth.

 Education

 Navan has a number of secondary schools, including private denominational and public inter-denominational and non-denominational.
 St. Patrick's Classical School is a Roman Catholic boys-only school.
 Loreto Secondary School, St. Michael's at the Loreto Convent, and St. Joseph's Secondary School at the Mercy Convent are both girls-only Roman Catholic convent schools.
 Coláiste na Mí is a VEC-run school in Johnstown that opened in 2013.
 Beaufort College is a large state-owned inter-denominational vocational school.
 The Abylity Secondary College was a parent-owned fee-paying non-denominational school.

-Navan and the surrounding area has a number of primary schools, including the town's Catholic boys' primary school Scoil Mhuire, which was originally run by the De La Salle Brothers.
-Pierce Brosnan was a former pupil of St. Anne's Loreto, which is situated beside St. Mary's Catholic Church and near to St. Joseph's Mercy.
-There are also St. Paul's, St. Ultan's, and St. Oliver's primary schools.
+Navan and the surrounding area have a number of primary schools, including the town's Catholic boys' primary school, Scoil Mhuire, which was originally run by the De La Salle Brothers.
+Pierce Brosnan is a former pupil of St. Anne's Loreto, which is situated beside St. Mary's Catholic Church and near St. Joseph's Mercy.
+There are also St. Paul's, St. Stephen's, St. Ultan's, and St. Oliver's primary schools.
 Scoil Éanna is the town's only gaelscoil.
 The town's only Church of Ireland secondary school, Preston School, closed in the 1970s.
 It is now the site of the shopping centre in the town.
-There is a Church of Ireland primary school known as Flowerfield School, on the Trim rd a new site.
+There is a Church of Ireland primary school known as Flowerfield School, on the Trim Rd., a new site.
 It was originally situated at the Flowerfield area of the town, on the main thoroughfare to Drogheda, in a building that has been sympathetically converted into private accommodation.
 There is also a multi-denominational Educate Together primary school in the town, sited at Commons Road.

+Demographics

+In 2022, there were 33,707 people residing in Navan.
+In 2022, according to the CSO, the town is 64.2% White Irish and 1.9% Irish Traveller, 17.8% White of any other background, 3.9% Black, 4.1% Asian, 3.6% any other racial background, and 4.3% not stated.

+Climate

+Navan has an oceanic climate (Köppen: Cfb).

 Sport

+Gaelic Games

+Navan is home to several GAA clubs, including Navan O'Mahonys and Simonstown Gaels.